 What is organized religion and does the Bible support it?

 The New Testament church was organized right from the beginning.
-The early disciples systematically choose a replacement for Judas in Acts 1.
+The early disciples systematically chose a replacement for Judas in Acts 1.
 After Pentecost, the church members shared their possessions (Acts 2).
 Later, the church organically developed more order as deacons were chosen to relieve the burden of service from the teachers (Acts 7:1-7).
 The New Testament gives several more examples of organization in the church, including the distribution of gifts (1 Corinthians 12:4-11), the practice of church discipline (Matthew 18:15-20), and the need for order within the church service (1 Corinthians 14:29-40).

 There are great benefits to organized religion.
 A cohesive unit is better able to provide for the needs of its members (Philippians 4:10-18).
 Unity in the intent and application of standards can inspire others to live righteous lives (2 Corinthians 2:5-8).
 With organization, appropriate honor is given to spiritual leaders (1 Timothy 5:17).
 And it's easier to hold to orthodox doctrine when that doctrine is carefully spelled out.